 We know the practical realities.
 Morphine caused her death.
 Heart disease caused her illness.
 An aging body caused her heart to weaken.
 The design of the human body caused her to age.
 But we like to focus on our intuition of her presence.

-Tisha B’Av is a day for mourning and a day for reflection.
+Tisha B’Av is a day for lament and a day for reflection.*

 Not just for our family, but for any member of Jewish religious culture.
 Tisha B’Av commemorates the destruction of the first Temple in 586 BCE.
 This year, many will stand at the Kotel, still seeing in it the Temple’s awesome presence.